publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Even an optimistic outlook means that one-in-four residents will work in the public sector ten years from now (today, it’s almost one-in-three).
 The California Legislature literally would need to relocate the state capital to another region in order to make a meaningful dent in our share of public sector employment.

 So what’s the state of trust in government?
-Although there’s an inverse relationship between the levels of trust that citizens have for their government and the proximity between citizens and each level of government, distrust in state government potentially impacts perception of the Capital region.
+Although trust in government is greatest at the local level–where it's closest to the people, distrust in state government has a negative impact on how the Capital region is perceived.

 [INSERT TRUST IN GOVERNMENT CHART]